Sin (1971 film): Production

-The film was the second movie produced by Patrick Curtis, Raquel Welch's husband and manager.
+The film was the second movie produced by Patrick Curtis, Raquel Welch's then-husband and manager.
 It was financed by a group of wealthy Cypriot businessmen.
-It was based on a play by Cosmatos titled The Day of the Midwife.
+It was based on a play by George P. Cosmatos titled The Day of the Midwife.
+Richard Johnson and Welch took no salary, just expenses and a share of the profits.
+The movie went unreleased for many years.

 Filming

-Filming began on location in Cyprus on August 15, 1970.
+Filming began on location in the Greek Cypriot village of Karmi, Cyprus on August 15, 1970.

 Release

 It was released in the US by Cinemation.

 On 2 June 1986, the British Board of Film Classification announced that the film on home video would receive a 15 certificate rating.

 Home media

 The film was originally released in the United Kingdom in 1986 on VHS and given a 15 certificate rating.
 All home media releases in the U.K. were titled Sin.
 It was reissued in the U.K. under Scorebox Film Group on DVD in 2008 and again by Screenbound Pictures in August 2017.